 All of the things I work on - My Compositions, Talks and panels, (Le) Poisson Rouge, ENSEMBLE LPR.

-It's on its way - I am excited to share I will be releasing a single and an album in Summer / Fall 2018.
+It’s on its way - I am excited to share I will be releasing a single and an album in the fall of 2019.

 The Diving Bell Sketches (part 1 of Symphony 1 / Orchestral Set 1), 20’